wickwirew/Converter/README.md

 Converter is an object mapper similar to [AutoMapper](https://github.com/AutoMapper/AutoMapper) for Swift.
 Converting an object of one type to a different type usually invloves writing a lot of boiler plate code.
 Converter is an automatic convetion based solution.
 Still a WIP, but nearing the end.

 # Example
 There comes time where you have two similar models.
 Say you have a `User` model.
 You want to send an API request to update the User but it is a slimmed down version called `UserDTO`.
-Mapping `User` to `UserDTO` would usually involve manual code to coverter it.
+Mapping `User` to `UserDTO` would usually involve writing manual code to coverter it.
 With Converter:
 ```swift
 // Create conversion
 try createConversion(from: User.self, to: UserDTO.self)